haryle/Paxos_Council/Design.md

 ### When the CentralRegistry receives replies for PROPOSE message:

-It handles the message as a Distinguished Learner.
+It handles the message as a Distinguished utils.Learner.

 - If at any point in time, the majority reaches consensus on a proposed value, it sends a SHUTDOWN message to every councillor, causing everyone to